Were busting some of the top myths of Wedding Planners...right here, right now!

 There is no difference between a wedding planner and a wedding coordinator… While many planners perform both these positions, they are very different roles.
 A planner will plan your wedding from start to finish (or whatever areas you discuss) and that includes every possible detail, usually as part of that service they will also coordinate your day.
 Coordinators oversee the actual event, make sure vendors and arrive on time and fulfil their duties as you have advised.
 They deal with any hiccups and make sure the event runs smoothly and on schedule.

 My mother or maid of honour can help with vendors and problems on the day… You should feel like a guest at your wedding, relaxing and enjoying the day, letting someone else deal with all the details and hiccups.
 This goes for your family members too, while they may have enjoyed making invitations and planning with you they want to sit back and enjoy your day without any hassles as much as you do.
-On the day there will be phone calls to field, vendors interrupting asking what goes where, what times dinner again, and worst case- one doesn’t turn up or sends the wrong thing!
+On the day there will be phone calls to field, vendors interrupting asking what goes where, what times dinner again, and worst case- one doesn’t turn up or sends the wrong item!
 An investment well worth it!

 If you think you might need a wedding planner contact us for a chat.